Gigaspaces/xap-docs/site/content/xap/12.2/started/first-app.markdown

 }
 ```

-# Saving to Data Grid
+# Saving to the Data Grid

-To save Spark RDD just use `saveToGrid` method.
+To save a Spark RDD,  use the `saveToGrid` method.

 ```scala
 val rdd = sc.parallelize(1 to 1000).map(i => Product(i, "Description of product " + i, Random.nextInt(10), Random.nextBoolean()))
 rdd.saveToGrid()
 ```

-# Loading and analyzing data from Data Grid
+# Loading and Analyzing Data from the Data Grid

-Use the `gridRdd` method of the `SparkContext` to view Data Grid objects as Spark `RDD`
+Use the `gridRdd` method of the `SparkContext` to view Data Grid objects as Spark RDDs.

 ```scala
 val gridRdd = sc.gridRdd[Product]()
 println("total products quantity: " + gridRdd.map(_.quantity).sum())
 ```

-# Closing context
+# Closing the Spark Context
-When you are done, close the Spark context and all connections to Data Grid with
+When you are done, close the Spark context and all connections to Data Grid with the following command:

 ```scala
 sc.stopInsightEdgeContext()
 ```

-Under the hood it will call regular Spark's `sc.stop()`, so no need to call it manually.
+Under the hood, this will call the regular Spark `sc.stop()` command, so there is no need to call it manually.

-# Running your Spark application
+# Running your Spark Application
-After you packaged a jar, submit the Spark job via `insightedge-submit` instead of `spark-submit`.
+After you have packaged a .jar, submit the Spark job via `insightedge-submit` instead of `spark-submit` as follows:

 {{%tabs%}}
 {{%tab Linux%}}